SirWumpus/post4/README.md

 - - -
 ### PAD
 ( -- `aaddr` )
-A character buffer space available to developers and //not// used by standard words.
+A character buffer space available to developers and *not* used by standard words.

 - - -
 ### PAGE